Targettranslator/targettranslator/README.md

 Optional

-  -The following precompiled datasets can be added to the /data directory.
+  -The following precompiled datasets can be downloaded and added to the /data directory.

     http://targettranslator.org/data/ACC_PanCan_clinical.json
     http://targettranslator.org/data/ACC_PanCan_clinical.tsv